-First laid out in 1946, this planting is a classic example of the traditional English herbaceous border.
+First established in 1946, this planting is a classic example of the traditional English herbaceous border.

-Unlike other areas of the Garden, this border relies entirely on herbaceous perennials.
+Unlike other areas of the Garden, it relies predominantly on herbaceous perennials.
 These die back to a rootstock each winter before bursting back into life again in spring and flowering through the summer.

 The planting is designed to provide interest from April to October.
-The display begins with tulips in a range of colours, followed by early, mid-season and late flowering perennials.
-The plants are arranged in layers, with the smaller plants positioned at the front of the border and the taller plants toward the back.
-Occasionally we allow a few of the larger plants to make their way to the front to break up the formality.
+The display begins with tulips in a range of colours, followed by early- to mid-season and late-flowering perennials.
+The plants are arranged in layers, with smaller plants positioned at the front of the border and taller plants towards the back.
+Occasionally, we allow a few of the larger plants to make their way to the front to break up the formality.

-Key plants are repeated along the border to create a sense of continuity to the planting.
-Peonies, lupins, phlox and asters are utilised for this role, flowering in succession through season.
+Key plants are repeated along the border to create a sense of continuity: peonies, lupins, phlox and asters, for example, which flower in succession throughout the season.

-Traditional, hand woven staking is used to support the plants when in full growth.
-All of the material is cut annually from our coppice at The Harcourt Arboretum, providing us with a sustainable source of staking.
+Traditional hand-woven staking is used to support the plants when in full growth.
+All of the material is cut annually from our sustainable coppice at the Arboretum.